 Brain tissue can be contused by the head trauma.
 This is caused by a direct blow to the head.
 The most vulnerable areas are the temporal and frontal lobes of the brain.
 Along with the contusion there can be edema of the brain and increased pressure around the brain which can result in death.

 Handling a legal battle due to the death of an infant can be a painful process.
 It would be good to enlist a compassionate legal office to handle this matter for you.
-Please feel free to contact the Law Offices of Edward A. Smith to handle matters of this nature for you.
+Please feel free to contact the Edward A Smith Law Offices to handle matters of this nature for you.

 (Photo Attributed to Portraitlady4306 via Wikimedia Commons)